Clive Thomas (football)

-Clive Thomas (born 27 June 1936) is a retired Welsh former football referee, who operated in the English Football League and for FIFA during his career.
+Clive Thomas (born 27 June 1936) is a Welsh former football referee, who operated in the English Football League and for FIFA during his career.
 He came from Treorchy in the Rhondda Valley.

 Career

 Early career

 Thomas's original ambition was to be a professional footballer.
 He achieved a place on the ground staff at Norwich City, playing as an inside forward.
-However an ankle injury forced him to give up playing.
+However, an ankle injury forced him to give up playing.
 He was then persuaded to take up refereeing at the age of sixteen.
 He made rapid progress, reaching the Welsh League and in 1964 became a Football League linesman.
-Two years later aged only thirty he became a Football League referee, one of the youngest referees of the time.
+Two years later, aged thirty, he became a Football League referee, one of the youngest referees of the time.